opendata-swiss/ogd-handbook-wiki/inventory.md

-Title: What data does my organization have
+Title: What datasets does my organisation have?
-Category: Collect
+Category: Identify
 Tags: Draft
 Date: 2015-1-1
 Slug: inventory